Aleee-ggr/ing-sw-2024-franzese-geronimi-guarisco-ieva/README.md

 The group worked with a Unix-first mindset, the game is fully reliable on Linux and MacOS but for Windows it may not work as expected.
 ### Requirements:
-to work correctly the project needs:
+To work correctly the project needs:
 - `Java 21` or above
 - `mvn` and `shade` for compiling
 - the `trattatello` font

 ### Windows pre-setup:
-to run on Windows you should use the new [windows terminal](https://github.com/microsoft/terminal), default terminal from windows 11.
+To run on Windows you should use the new [windows terminal](https://github.com/microsoft/terminal), default terminal from windows 11.
 to run the TUI you should:
 - enable UNICODE characters in the terminal
 - use a font that support UTF-8
 - adjust the font size depending on your screen

-the safest way to enable UTF-8 on your windows terminal is to enable `Use Unicode UTF-8 for worldwide language support` in your OS language settings.
+The safest way to enable UTF-8 on your windows terminal is to enable `Use Unicode UTF-8 for worldwide language support` in your OS language settings.
 on some systems typing on the terminal before running the game:
 ```
 chcp 65001